 The law does provide a possible way for you to limit use of your driveway to your soon-to-be neighbor and retain the right to revoke or terminate access.
 However, the agreement will be called a "license," not an "easement."
 Unlike an easement, a license can normally be revoked at any time, for any reason.

-A license agreement doesn’t have to be in writing, but it may be a good idea to put yours in writing.
+A license agreement doesn't have to be in writing, but it could be a good idea to put yours in writing.
 Doing so will help eliminate future disputes over what you and your neighbor agreed to.
-For instance, if you agree that she will help pay to maintain the driveway or to indemnify if she gets hurt using the driveway, you don’t want a “he said, she said” argument over what was agreed to.
+For instance, if you agree that she will help pay to maintain the driveway or to indemnify if she gets hurt using the driveway, you don't want a "he said, she said" argument over what was agreed to.

 You can craft the license agreement to protect your interest by including terms that expressly:

 The necessary terms will be specific to you, so hiring an attorney to help draft the license agreement is a good idea.